X-rayLaser/keras-cnn-1drnn-ctc/README.md

 # Data sources

-A data source is a Python generator that yields raw examples in the form of tuples (text, line_image).
+A data source is a Python generator that yields raw examples in the form of tuples (line_image, text).
 The Keras-HTR toolkit uses data sources to construct a train/val/test split, build a character table, collect useful meta-information about the data set such as average image height, width and more.